***Sponsored by Bongo's Bingo***

 He featured in all but four of the Blues’ Premier League matches in 2018-19 and regularly thrilled Evertonians with his dazzling close control, penetrative forward surges and deft, incisive touches.

-Bernard’s influence grew as the season progressed, with his value to manager Marco Silva underlined by the fact he started Everton’s final 10 top-flight matches of the season.
+Bernard’s influence grew as the season progressed, with his value underlined by the fact he started Everton’s final 10 top-flight matches of the season.
 That run of games included conclusive victories over Chelsea, Arsenal and Manchester United as the Toffees delivered a strong finish to the campaign.

 The 14-cap Brazil international won South America’s most prestigious trophy, the Copa Libertadores, with Atletico Mineiro before leaving for Shakhtar in summer 2013.